claw0ry/snowy/README.md

     request method, otherwise it will assume a get operation.

 AUTHENTICATION:
-  Most calls to ServiceNow Table API requires authentication.
+  Most calls to ServiceNow REST API requires authentication.
 Snowy presents different ways to authenticate.
-If credentials are not set by arguments (see OPTIONS) then snowy will look for credentials in the following environment variables.
+OAuth2 is the default method, unless --user or --auth-file is present.

-  - SNOWY_INSTANCE_URL
+  OAUTH2

-  - SNOWY_USERNAME
+  This is the default method of authentication.
+See 'snowy login --help' for more information.

-  - SNOWY_PASSWORD
+  BASIC AUTHENTICATION

-  If they are not set then it will look for a ~/.snowy or another file if specified by --auth-file.
+  You can authenticate with Basic Authentication in two ways.
+Either by specifying the --instance and --user options or providing an auth-file with --auth-file (see OPTIONS/AUTHENTCATION).

-  The snowy credential file must be in the format of:
+  The snowy auth-file must be in the format of:

   <instance_url>
   <username>